157th Street station: Opening

 Operation of the first subway began on October 27, 1904, with the opening of the original 28 stations of the New York City Subway from City Hall to 145th Street on the West Side Branch.
 Two days later, service was extended one stop to 157th Street, which at the time was still incomplete.
 The station had been soft opened to allow passengers to travel to the Yale–Columbia football game at the Polo Grounds.

 157th Street was formally opened on November 12, 1904, as the first extension to the subway.
 The station's opening had been delayed by two weeks because there was still painting and plastering work going on in the station.
 157th Street thus became the terminal for West Side Line trains, relieving congestion at 96th Street, which previously had been the terminus for the IRT's local trains.
 On March 12, 1906, the IRT was extended from 157th Street to 221st Street.
 Shuttle trains served the new extension terminating at 157th Street, meaning that passengers south of 157th Street wanting to go to stations on the extension had to transfer at 157th Street.
 On May 30, 1906, express trains began running through to 221st Street, eliminating the need to transfer at this station.

 Station improvements

 After the first subway line was completed in 1908, the station was served by West Side local and express trains.
 Express trains began at South Ferry in Manhattan or Atlantic Avenue in Brooklyn, and ended at 242nd Street in the Bronx.
 Local trains ran from City Hall to 242nd Street during rush hours, continuing south from City Hall to South Ferry at other times.
-In 1918, the Broadway–Seventh Avenue Line opened south of Times Square–42nd Street, thereby dividing the original line into an "H"-shaped system.
+In 1918, the Broadway–Seventh Avenue Line opened south of Times Square–42nd Street, and the original line was divided into an H-shaped system.
 The original subway north of Times Square thus became part of the Broadway–Seventh Avenue Line.
 Local trains were sent to South Ferry, while express trains used the new Clark Street Tunnel to Brooklyn.